NixOS/nix/doc/manual/src/expressions/language-values.md

 evaluates to `2`.
 This can be used to attach metadata to a function without the caller needing to treat it specially, or to implement a form of object-oriented programming, for example.

-1. It's parsed as an expression that selects the attribute `sh` from the variable `builder`.